“Let’s go slay some nuggets.”

 I stayed at the Davenport Roadhouse Restaurant and Inn, which is right across the street from the beach, has a view of the ocean, and even a shortcut path down to the sea-glass-worshipping mecca.
 The rooms are well-appointed and very reasonably priced, and the food (the only thing I ate each day after two 10-hour beach days was their fantastic burger) was perfect.
 Breakfast starts later than beach days, unfortunately, but a few buildings up there’s a little bakery for coffee and fueling up.

 I felt fortunate to spend two weekdays on the beach: a Thursday and a Friday.
 Having seen many photos and videos of what weekends look like there, I especially enjoyed having the whole place practically to myself on Thursday, with just a few friendly locals showing me around.
 I was far too nervous to go near the big waves, preferring to stay on the outer edges of the pit and find what the waves may have generously washed in as some of the hunters used shovels to dig for treasure when the tide went down.
 At lower tide, I was happy to use my sand scoop to pan for nuggets.
-I did dash in and out of a few waves to grab scoopfuls of gravel, and managed to get tossed by one wave, but, still healing from a broken tailbone, I was overly cautious both climbing up and down the cliff and with being overly adventurous in the tide.
+I did dash in and out of a few waves to grab scoopfuls of gravel, and got tossed by one wave, but, still healing from a broken tailbone, I was overly cautious both climbing up and down the cliff and with being overly adventurous in the tide.
 I much preferred to “kindergarten” the whole thing at low tide, staying at the very water’s edge or leaning against the cliff, happily digging away and finding smaller treasures as well as some really nice keepsake pieces.
 I wasn’t trying to win any contests for quantity or bravery.